Tim Mead with a beautiful pike

 Each angler has to choose among the styles.
 Yet, in my experience, the tighter wobble is most productive when pike are aggressive and the wider wobble when pike are neutral.

 While spoons are made of metal and sink rapidly when not retrieved, during normal retrieve water pressure on the underside of a spoon causes it to rise in the water column.
 Water works on spoons just as air pressure on the bottom of a shaped airplane wing lifts the plane.
 At a steady, moderate-paced retrieve most spoons will run a couple of feet deep.
+To get more depth, slow down or pause from time-to-time.
+Generally, narrow spoons will run a little deeper than comparable weight wide spoons as the narrow spoons have less surface.

-|; Tim Mead with a spoon fed pike|
+|Tim Mead with a spoon fed pike|

 Spoons are stamped of metals of different thickness.
 Of the spoons I carry, Blue Fox spoons are thickest and Len Thompson the thinnest.
 Other things being equal, thicker spoons run a little deeper than thinner ones.